How a politician and his girlfriend disrespected Kwaku Manu at an event

 play video

-How Kofi Oduro's wife's refusal to use a $70K gift to buy a Range Rover opened them up to unbelievable surprises
+How Kofi Oduro's wife's refusal to spend $70k on Range Rover marked their success

 10 September 2023